-The following table summarises the changes to the National Registry of Ukraine in 2017.
+The following table summarises the changes to the National Registry of Ukraine in 2018.

-Reporting Item Description 15/CMP.1 annex II.E paragraph 32.(a) Change of name or contact No change of the name of the registry administrator and the alternate registry administrator occurred during the reported period 15/CMP.1 annex II.E paragraph 32.(b) Change regarding cooperation arrangement No change of cooperation arrangement occurred during the reported period.
-15/CMP.1 annex II.E paragraph 32.(c) Change to database structure or the capacity of national registry The deployment of the CP2 national registry and production platform were to be implemented and it was an on-going work on options to ensure correct and secure process of data migration between the CP1 and the CP2 Ukrainian national registries.
-On 16 April 2018, Ukraine successfully established a connection from its upgraded national registry to the ITL and on 17 April started the Annex H test, which successfully concluded on 24 April 2018.
-The ERT received the Annex H test results for the national registry of Ukraine on 2 May 2018 and a confirmation from the ITL that the national registry of Ukraine is connected to the ITL on 14 May 2018.
-15/CMP.1 annex II.E paragraph 32.(d) Change regarding conformance to technical standards Annex H test successfully concluded on 24 April 2018 15/CMP.1 annex II.E paragraph 32.(e) Change to discrepancies procedures No change of discrepancies procedures occurred during the reported period.
+Reporting Item Description 15/CMP.1 annex II.E paragraph 32.(a) Change of name or contact No change of the name of the registry administrator and the alternate registry administrator occurred during the reported period 15/CMP.1 annex II.E paragraph 32.(b) Change regarding cooperation Arrangement No change of cooperation arrangement occurred during the reported period.
+15/CMP.1 annex II.E paragraph 32.(c) Change to database structure or the capacity of national registry No change to database structure and the capacity of the national registry occurred during the reported period.
+15/CMP.1 annex II.E paragraph 32.(d) Change regarding conformance to technical standards No change in the registry's conformance to the technical standards occurred for the reported period.
+15/CMP.1 annex II.E paragraph 32.(e) Change to discrepancies procedures No change of discrepancies procedures occurred during the reported period.
 15/CMP.1 annex II.E paragraph 32.(f) Change regarding security No change regarding security occurred during the reported period.
-15/CMP.1 annex II.E paragraph 32.(g) Change to list of publicly available information No change to the list of publicly available information occurred during the reporting period.
+15/CMP.1 annex II.E paragraph 32.(g) Change to list of publicly available Information No change to the list of publicly available information occurred during the reporting period.
 15/CMP.1 annex II.E paragraph 32.(h) Change of Internet address No change of the registry internet address occurred during the reporting period.
-The website was hosted at the Government .gov domain.
-However, more than 10 years its core was not updated at software level.
-Since September 2018 it became not visible due to software incompatibility with PHP4 language of the new .gov domain.
-The new website is subject to construction.
-All the information is contained within a dump file.
-As soon as the website access is available, it will be reported by a separate Annex to the NIR.
+The website was hosted and the Government .gov domain.
+However more than 10 years it's core was not updated at software level.
+Since September 2018 it's became not visible due to software incompatibility with PHP4 language of the new .gov domain.
+The website was upgraded in 2019 and since 4 December 2019 works and keeps the relevant information again.
+All the information were contained within a dump file and transferred without any loss.
 15/CMP.1 annex II.E paragraph 32.(i) Change regarding data integrity measures No change of data integrity measures occurred during the reporting period.
-15/CMP.1 annex II.E paragraph 32.(j) Change regarding test results Since 3 August 2015 including beginning of the year 2016 the Registry was disconnected from ITL.
-Since 3 August 2016 it was reconnected to ITL in no operations mode.
-Since 23 August 2016 the Registry was switched to a "reconciliation only" mode.
-Full functionality of the Registry was restored on 23 June 2017.
-In November 2017 Ukraine proposed preliminary project time frame for upgrade of the national registry having CP2 functionality with the ITL and completion of the annex H, which were expected for the end of February 2018.
-On 27 February 2018, Ukraine informed the ERT that the planned establishment of the connection faced some technical issues causing delays in ambitious preliminary plan.
-At this point of time the deployment of the CP2 national registry and production platform were to be implemented and it was an on-going work on options to ensure correct and secure process of data migration between the CP1 and the CP2 Ukrainian national registries.
-On 16 April 2018, Ukraine successfully established a connection from its upgraded national registry to the ITL and on 17 April started the annex H test, which successfully concluded on 24 April 2018.
-The ERT received the Annex H test results for the national registry of Ukraine on 2 May 2018 and a confirmation from the ITL that the national registry of Ukraine is connected to the ITL on 14 May 2018.
+15/CMP.1 annex II.E paragraph 32.(j) Change regarding test results No change during the reported period